-The Optomap is made possible by using a new technology - the Daytona Retinal Imaging System.
-The Optomap enables us to see nearly all of your retina.
+The Optomap is made possible by using advanced technology - the California Retinal Imaging System.
+The Optomap enables us to see nearly all of your retinas.
 Furthermore, it eliminates the discomfort and inconvenience associated with pupil dilation.
 As a result, you will not experience blurred vision or sensitivity to light following your eye exam.
-It is important to note however, that should any abnormalities be detected or if we cannot obtain an acceptable image, dilation may be necessary.
+It is important to note that should any abnormalities be detected or if we cannot obtain an acceptable image, dilation may be necessary.